RTÉ executive board stood down after payment scandal

 He added salaries of the broadcaster's executive and interim leadership team will be published alongside the earnings of RTÉ's ten highest paid presenters beginning with the Annual Report 2023.

+"As the national broadcaster, which rightly challenges other institutions, RTÉ must be leading out in terms of equality and inclusion," he said.

+"Confidence in RTÉ starts with its own staff and board.
+And from there it can start to build trust with the Oireachtas, its audience, the independent production sector and the public."

-Mr Bakhurst is also due to appear before the Public Accounts Committee on Thursday.
+Mr Bakhurst is due to appear before the Oireachtas (Irish parliament) Public Accounts Committee on Thursday.

 The shake up comes after Taoiseach (Irish prime minister) Leo Varadkar said trust in the broadcaster cannot be restored without change.